-Paid Vacation is accrued each pay period.
+Paid Vacation is accrued each pay period after satisfactorily completing the 90-day initial evaluation period.
 The maximum accrual is calculated on all hours paid, excluding overtime hours, and based upon the employee's length of service.
 Accrued vacation hours must be used in the following year or forfeited.